January 19, 2020

 - Caleb and I grieved the loss of a great dog this past summer.
 While I was still in the UK, Caleb called me with the news.
 The conversation that we had the day after Atticus laid his head down in Caleb’s lap to die, is one that fully molded the foundation of my love and appreciation for the man I get to marry.
 The words Caleb repeated in his own grief of Atticus are ones that helped transform the way that I grieved him too, as well as just the general take I now have on the concept of death.
 While they were simple words, they broke through to me in a effective way.
 I, honestly, thought I’d be a lot more of a wreck than I was.
 Caleb still looks at me like I’m ridiculous when the slightest thing pushes the button to the water works, but I don’t tend to dwell on it.
 I do miss our strong and wisest protector, but his spirit will undoubtedly live on.

 - The people who have shown up in my life lately carry parts of your spirit with them.
 Our former neighbor made a Facebook post recently of a joke that really struck me and set the tone for all of this synchronicity.
 Remembering one of my favorite childhood books that I just completely forgot about until her post (and again when I found it when I went to a library with the kids I am caring for at work), I keep repeating the name of the book in my reflections.
-I find a small part of a moment, or an oddly offset thing, or even the women who have chosen to be very present for me now in my life.
+I find a small part of an instance, or an oddly offset thing, or a solid moment with an emotional tug from the women who have chosen to be very present for me now in my life.
 When processing the moment’s value I think—

 “Are you my mother?”

 The most obvious being the women.
-First, the mom and daughter couple that was present on the day of mine and Caleb’s engagement.
-Their reoccurring presence on that trip, and the connection I made with the mom after she congratulated us after the big moment—I felt your warmth, though not having fully missed you yet that day.
+First, the mom and daughter couple that were present on the day of mine and Caleb’s engagement.
+Their reoccurring presence on that trip, and the connection I made with the mom after she excitedly congratulated us seconds after the engagement—I felt a mother.

 Small digression: It was actually Daddy who was the one who rushed me around the day I turned 16 and made sure I got my first license on December 28, 2005, despite all of the holidays surrounding it.
 I am still thankful for that memory of unwavering effort, and figured I would not go on to neglect that.